neogeny/TatSu/docs/syntax.rst

    def addition(self, ast, name, op=None):
        ...

-When working with rule arguments, it is good to define a ``_default()`` method that is ready to take any combination of standard and keyword arguments:
+When working with rule arguments, it's good to define a ``_default()`` method that is ready to take any combination of standard and keyword arguments: